 How does financial planning differ from investment management?

-Investment management in Cleveland, OH primarily involves managing and adjusting a financial portfolio.
+Investment management in Cleveland, OH centers on constructing and overseeing a financial portfolio.
 Financial planning encompasses investments while also covering budgeting, tax considerations, insurance planning, retirement income strategy, and estate coordination.
 Comprehensive planning brings those pieces together into one strategy.

 Do I need a fiduciary financial planner?